Paadha Kaanikkai: Production

 Paadha Kaanikkai was produced by G. N. Velumani, directed and edited by K. Shankar, written by M. S. Solamalai.

 Soundtrack

-The music was composed by Viswanathan–Ramamoorthy, with lyrics by Kannadasan.
+The music was composed by Viswanathan-Ramamoorthy, with lyrics by Kannadasan.
+The song "Poojaikku Vandha" is set in Bhimpalasi raga.

 Release and reception

 Paadha Kaanikkai was released on 14 July 1962.
-The Indian Express stated on 10 August, "In Saravana Films' [Paatha Kaanikai] ... one gets to know what boredom is ...
+The Indian Express stated on 10 August, "In Saravana Films' [Paatha Kaanikai], one gets to know what boredom is.
 A meaning or purpose is difficult to deduce from this shoddy yarn."
 The reviewer noted that the characters were "poorly drawn" and criticised the direction by K. Shankar, but noted that the actors "make the best of a bad job".
-Kalki negatively reviewed the film, but praised the performances of certain actors.
+Kalki negatively reviewed the film but praised the performances of certain actors.
 According to historian Randor Guy, the film failed commercially, mainly due to "its predictable storyline and theatrical look."